amitkarsale/extract_errors/README.md

 # App Structure

 '/' => root location of the app displays all the errors occured along with their occurance date and case number.(unpolished UI)
-'/feed_data' => is to parse and feed the data into the db.
+'/feed_data' => is to parse and feed the data into the db. #todo make it re-run safe and provide a UI with confirmation to parse and insert data.

 # Note: App is still under construction